svmiller/ir3-2/scripts/lab1.md

 The data suggest that the four Southern European countries are generally poorer than the rest of the European Union and there are generally more net FDI inflows coming into the rest of the European Union (as % of GDP) than there are coming into Southern Europe.
-However, there doesn’t seem to be a difference at all in reliance on tax intake relative to its economic size.
+Cyprus might be doing some heavy-lifting in that.
+There doesn’t seem to be a difference at all in reliance on tax intake relative to its economic size.

 ### `filter()`